ropensci/antanym/README.md

 Name suggestions
 ----------------

-Antanym includes an experimental function that will suggest which features might be best to add names to on a given map.
+Antanym includes an experimental function that will suggest which features might be best to to name on a given map.
 These suggestions are based on maps prepared by expert cartographers, and the features that were explicitly named on those maps.

 See the package vignette and the `an_suggest` function for more information.